ruanpelissoli/BackendChallenge/README.md

     username: deliveryman
     password: Pass123!

+- Plans are also seeded.
+Check the plans table to get the ids.
 - Use swagger UI to authenticate your resquests, digit: Bearer {token}
 - Azure storage was used to store cnh images
 - Keys are visible, use carefully and after your review I'll delete the resources.